2017 Women's Cricket World Cup

-The 2017 Women's Cricket World Cup was an international women's cricket tournament that took place in England from 24 June to 23 July 2017.
+The 2017 ICC Women's Cricket World Cup was an international women's cricket tournament that took place in England from 24 June to 23 July 2017.
 It was the eleventh edition of the Women's Cricket World Cup, and the third to be held in England (after the 1973 and 1993 tournaments).
 The 2017 World Cup was the first in which all participating players were fully professional.
 Eight teams qualified to participate in the tournament.
-England won the final against India at Lord's on 23 July by 9 runs.
+England won the final at Lord's on 23 July, after India fell short by 9 runs in pursuit of England's total of 228/7.

 Qualification

 The 2014–16 ICC Women's Championship, featuring the top eight ranked teams in women's cricket, was the first phase of qualifying for the World Cup, with the top four teams qualifying automatically.
 The remaining four places were decided at the 2017 World Cup Qualifier, a ten-team event that was held in Sri Lanka in February 2017.
 This featured the bottom four teams from the ICC Women's Championship and six other teams.